Social e-commerce is developing. Currently, mainstream social platforms mainly includeMeta's Instagram and Facebook, TikTok, Pinterest, etc.

-The lack of intra application checkout is not necessarily an agreement between consumersAccording to the survey by Bizrate Insights, 56% of American consumers will purchase the retailer's website through social media.
-However, eMarketer believes that if there is an in application checkout option, the purchase conversion rate should be higher.
+Lack of in app checkout may not necessarily be an agreement between consumers, according toAccording to a survey by Bizrate Insights, 56% of American consumers purchase websites that link to retailers through social media.
+But eMarketer believes that if there is an in app checkout option, the purchase conversion rate should be higher.

-It should be noted that although48% of American social media users said they had made purchases through social media in the past year, but according to another survey, social commerce has not yet become the mainstream.EMarketer predicts that the sales of social e-commerce in the United States will reach 36.62 billion dollars this year, only one tenth of China.
+It should be noted that although48% of American social media users reported shopping through social media in the past year, but according to another survey, social commerce has not yet fully become mainstream.EMarketer predicts that social e-commerce sales in the United States will reach $36.62 billion this yearIt is only one tenth of China's.